-Want a peek inside The Guy in the Middle by Kate Stewart?
+The Guy in the Middle by Kate Stewart is LIVE!
 Check out this jaw-dropping excerpt!
-Don’t forget to add it to your TBR!
+Don’t forget to one-click yours today!

 I was born to play and bred to win.